Relational Infrastructure

 What it is

 For anyone who organizes gatherings: meetups, clubs, classes, leagues, church groups, park cleanups.
 Running a findable event means publishing it on the open web with complete details, keeping those details current, and making the event recur on a schedule people can plan a life around.
 It sounds like administration, and it is.
 It's also the difference between an event and a rumor.
-The lonely person searching for something to join on a Tuesday night can only join what they can find.
+The lonely person searching for something to join on a Tuesday night can only join what they can actually find, and most of what exists is hidden inside a private group they were never invited to.

 Why it matters

 Events are the catalyst that forms friend groups; school and work only produced friendships because they were relentless event machines.
 But an event does its social work only if it clears three bars.
 It has to be findable, because the people who most need it don't have a friend to forward them the invite.
-It has to be legible, because every missing detail about time, cost, or parking is a reason for an anxious person to stay home.
-And it has to be in person, with no remote option, because attendance is the whole mechanism: a hybrid event lets the short-term-comfort choice win, and the people who stay home get proximity to the gathering instead of the gathering.
-Organizers hold more relational infrastructure than they realize.
-A findable, recurring, in-person event is a public utility.
+It has to be legible, because every missing detail about time, cost, or parking is another reason for an anxious person to talk themselves out of coming.
+And it has to be in person, with no remote option, because attendance is the entire mechanism: a hybrid event lets the short-term-comfort choice win, and the people who stay home get proximity to the gathering instead of the gathering itself.

 What to practice